mekmarriott/ehrvis/README.md

 ==================================================
 Specifications
 ==================================================
+Just to make organization easier, I'm going to list the files and what should go in these files:
+- static/css: All the css (styling) files for the web application.
+Anything with less and bootstrap, including *dashboard.css*, is a template css page that should not be modified
+- static/css/style.css: This is where you can add your styling changes.
+Since it is the last file included, it will take precedence over ther template css files mentioned above
+- static/fonts: Not really important, unless you find a font you absolutely must have in which case put it in this folder
+- static/js: All the standard javascripts we want to include.
+You can add more standard javascripts to this file, but don't modify any of them
+- static/scripts: All of our javascripts.
+This includes *Medication.js* for the Medication javascript class, *Note.js* for the Note javascript class, and *dashboard.js* for any other external functions we might need
+- robots.txt: Not important, don't worry about it (it's for search stuff)
+- Makefile, Procfile, runtime.txt: Don't change please this is for the Heroku/other configuration
+- .gitignore: Has pretty much everything covered so you can ignore it
+- requirements.txt: Change when you install a new python dependency (as described in step 5 of Setting Up)
+- app.py: Where all the magic happens
+- objects.py: For python data models

 ==================================================
 Dependencies
 ==================================================
 EHR Vis is built on [Flask] and HTML5.
 Other dependencies include:
 * [Twitter Bootstrap] - great UI boilerplate for modern web apps
 * [jQuery] - duh